juristr/juristr.github.com/_drafts/2016-12-10-let-me-explain-angular-semver.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/toddmotto">@toddmotto</a> <a href="https://twitter.com/manekinekko">@manekinekko</a> <a href="https://twitter.com/jdfwarrior">@jdfwarrior</a> <a href="https://twitter.com/schwarty">@schwarty</a> but please don&#39;t call projects ng2- or angular2-, etc.</p>&mdash; Igor Minar (@IgorMinar) <a href="https://twitter.com/IgorMinar/status/807564558986514432">December 10, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-### My proposal
+### Naming guidelines

+The main suggestion is to use “Angular 1” and “Angular” (for v2+).
+This removes any kind of ambiguity and is probably a better approach of using “AngularJS” (for v1) which might still lead to confusion especially for Angular newcomers.
+All the docs - even for Angular 1 - will be aligned to this in the coming weeks.

+Here are some guidelines related to the naming:

+- Use “Angular” by default (“I’m an Angular developer”, “This is an Angular meetup”, “The Angular ecosystem is growing quickly”)
+- “Angular 1”, “Angular 2”, “Angular 4” when talking about a specific release train (e.g. when talking about a newly introduced feature - “This is an introduction to feature X, introduced in Angular 4”, “We are upgrading from Angular 1 to Angular 2”, “I’m proposing this change for Angular 5”)
+- Use full semver version when reporting a bug (“This issue is present as of Angular 2.3.1”)

-Use "AngularJS" for Angular 1.x and "Angular" for Angular 2+.
-Also in blog articles, consider to add a header line which defines which Angular SEMVER version you're using:
+Also in blog articles, whenever you are targeting a very specific version of Angular, consider adding a header line which states that:

 > This articles uses Angular **v2.3.1**.

 That helps avoid confusion for your readers, especially when you are writing about specific APIs.
 _(I'll update [my existing articles](/blog/collections/angular-2/) here accordingly)_

-## Why not Angular 3 then?
+## Why not version 3 then?

 The core Angular libraries live in one single GitHub repository at [github.com/angular/angular](https://github.com/angular/angular).
 All of them are versioned the same way, but distributed as different NPM packages: